Written by Jackson Wood, Director, Industry Solutions, Trade Compliance, Descartes Systems Group

 Figure 2: UFLPA Enforcement Statistics Jan – Mar 2024

 With only a few months into 2024, the value of affected shipments has exceeded $1 billion, a 45% increase when compared to the same period last year.
 This robust enforcement of the UFLPA recently impacted the supply chain of a major German car manufacturer.
-Thousands of vehicles were impounded in a U.S. port after it was found that a component in the vehicles were from “western China.”
-While the carmaker is currently working to replace the component as quickly as possible, deliveries of the impounded vehicles have been delayed, significant costs have been acquired along with damage to the manufacturer’s reputation
+Thousands of vehicles were impounded in a U.S. port after it was found that a component in the vehicles was from “western China.”
+While the carmaker is currently working to replace the component as quickly as possible, deliveries of the impounded vehicles have been delayed, significant costs have been acquired along with damage to the manufacturer’s reputation.

 Figure 3: CBP Statistics on Detained Shipment Count by Industry and Results